Clausal — Syntax Design¶

 -edcg_preddeclarations continue to use standard DCG rewriting. //for push,/for read: These use Python's floor-division and division operators respectively.- Accumulator order matters: Hidden args are appended in the order listed in

--edcg_pred.
-When calling from<-clauses, match this order.
+-edcg_pred. when calling from<-clauses, match this order.

 Meta-predicates¶